newchuyalong/libgdx-learning/Texture-packer.md

 # <a id="TextureAtlas"></a>TextureAtlas #

-The TexturePacker output is a directory of page images and a text file that describes all the images packed on the pages.
+The TexturePacker2 output is a directory of page images and a text file that describes all the images packed on the pages.
 This shows how to use the images in an application:

 ```java
 TextureAtlas atlas;